What approval do I need to remove a tree?

 • Substantial structural defects

-Dead or dying trees which contain habitat, or the potential of habitat will require a Vegetation Clearing Permit.
+Dead or dying trees that contain habitat, or the potential of habitat, will require a Vegetation Clearing Permit.

 Please click on the link to access our online form Tree Removal - Request for Exemption.